 The Center records contributions and grants as without donor restrictions or with donor restrictions, depending on the existence and/or nature of any donor restrictions.
 Net assets with donor restrictions are reclassified to net assets without donor restrictions upon satisfaction of their time or purpose restrictions.
 However, if a restriction is fulfilled in the same time period in which the contribution or grant is received, the Center reports the support as without donor restrictions.
 Unconditional promises to give are recognized as revenues or gains in the period received as assets, decreases in liabilities, or expenses depending on the form of the benefits received.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
 Unconditional promises to give due in the next year are reflected as current promises to give and are recorded at their net realizable value.
-Unconditional promises to give due in subsequent years are reflected as long-term promises to give and are recorded at the present value of their net realizable value, using risk free interest rates applicable to the years in which the promises are received to discount the amounts.
+Unconditional promises to give and are recorded at the present value of their net realizable value, using risk free interest rates applicable to the years in which the promises are received to discount the amounts.